BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 My grandad knew a few things about the stars and planets, mainly through his interest in navigation at sea, and I asked him what the pair of super-bright stars was in the west after sunset.

 A little history: I started secondary school at Warbreck High School, Blackpool, in September 1974.
 I found myself placed into 'Form One-One'.
 That was the first year and 'top' class - Written 11 - I had done well in the primary school final exams.
 It was Mr. (Eddie) Whittaker's class.
-He was the head of year one.
-He was funny and an entertaining form master as I settled in to secondary school life.
+He was the head of year one, containing six forms of 40 pupils between 11 and 12 years of age and a remedial class of about 15 SEN students.
+Mr Whittaker was funny and an entertaining form master as I settled in to secondary school life.
 I began to excell and be interested in all branches of the subjects under the heading 'science': being good at Chemistry, Physics and Biology at school.
 Being involved with four or five like-minded school friends grew my science knowledge and nurtured that way of thinking.

-Glass's father wouldn't let him take the Astronomy 'O' Level.
-He wanted to but his dad thought it would distract him from the exams he needed to pass to enter Army officer training, which he did
+wouldn't let him take the Astronomy O-Level.
+Jeremy wanted to, but his dad thought it would distract him from the exams he needed to pass to enter Army officer training, which he did after sixth

-Education' from the Open University, having completed university modules in maths, technology, computing, writing, and Spanish.
+Education' from the Open University, having completed university modules in maths, technology, computing, creative writing, and Spanish!
+(An eclectic mix!)

-Back to the story: In the spring of 1976, I turned thirteen and on May 3rd, I bought myself 'Star and Planet Spotting', a brilliant book by Peter Lancaster Brown.
-Reading this book and using the planetary location tables at the back in conjunction with the star maps, I was able to find the planets in the night sky for myself.
+Back to the story: In March 1976, I turned thirteen.
+On May 3rd, that year, I bought myself 'Star and Planet Spotting', a brilliant book by Peter Lancaster Brown.
+Reading this book and using the planetary location tables at the back, in conjunction with the star maps in the center pages, I was able to easily find the planets in the night sky for myself.
 I had to wait until nearly Christmas for Venus to crawl out of the Sun's glare.
-I saw the brilliant Venus over the rooftops to the south west from my upstairs bedroom of my grandparents' house in Poulton-le-Fylde.
+I saw the brilliant white Evening Star over the rooftops to the south west from my upstairs bedroom of my grandparents' house in Poulton-le-Fylde.
 I stayed there during most school holidays and it was where, together with my parents' house in Blackpool, I read and read and read anything and everything I could get my hands on from the public library about telescopes, optics, astronomy and its history.
-Whenever it wasn't dark or clear outside over the next four or five years, I would be found learning as much as I could about this fascinating science and hobby, regularly looking out from the back door, hoping for a break in the clouds during the hours of darkness.
+Whenever it wasn't dark or clear outside over the next four or five years I would be found learning as much as I could about this fascinating science and hobby, regularly looking out from the back door if dark, hoping for a break in the clouds.

 The first time I saw the phase of Venus through a telescope was a few years after I first saw it paired in the sky with Jupiter.
 I got a very basic terrestrial 60mm telescope for that Christmas in 1976 and trained it on Venus at the next clear sky between Christmas and New year.
 I observed the planet in the twilight sky in the west just after sunset.
-The 'Astral Telescope' showed a beautiful crescent, brilliant white and large in the eyepiece against a blue sky.
+The 'Astral Telescope' showed a beautiful crescent, brilliant, white and large in the eyepiece against a blue sky in the twilight.
 Despite only having a maximum of 60x magnification the planet was impressively large.

 I remember thinking how odd it was to be able to see another world as a crescent.
 The only

-the pic above as far as the phase goes (But it was totally devoid of any cloud shading as you would expect in a poor quality, 60mm telescope with 60x magnification and no
+the pic above as far as the phase goes (But it was totally devoid of any cloud shading as you would expect in a so-so quality 60mm telescope with 60x magnification and no

 experience!).